 The first children's day camp was held in the early 1960's at the then recently acquired church camp of Pine Acres.
 The first camps were held for 3-4 years and then discontinued.
 In 1991, the program was revitalized by some members who either attended that church camp as participants or were there in tow of their mothers.
 The revitalized program needed a name and Kid's Kamp was born.
 That first year, the program was 3 days, Monday - Wednesday and had 15 campers.
 It went very well; therefore, in 1992 the program was expanded to Monday - Thursday.
 But something was still missing, so in 1993 a Wednesday night sleepover was added.
 Since many of the staff work full time, the program's expansion stopped there.

-2018 will be the 28th year of Kid's Kamp.
-This year's theme will be "Rolling River Rampage".
+2019 will be the 29th year of Kid's Kamp.
+2019's theme is being determined.
 One just never knows what the crew has cooked up for excitement so come check it out.
 It's time to draft the memo to the frogs to let them know Kid's Kamp is coming, to pack their bags and move to another pond for a week.
 And for those frogs that can't read, you never know, you might get a ride around the pond on a remote controlled boat.